Apprenticeship Schedule and Delivery Information

 - Instrumentation and Control Technician

 - Parts Technician

 Red Deer Polytechnic has created some tools to help you make decisions on the best course of action for next academic year.
 Please see our flexible learning readiness checklist to evaluate your readiness for online learning.

 Online Real Time?
 CBAT?
 What does all this mean?

 - Here are some definitions of flexible learning terms to help you understand your course delivery.

 What type of computer/ software/ accessories will I need?

-- RDC has put together some requirements and suggestions for flexible learning.
+- Red Deer Polytechnic has put together some requirements and suggestions for flexible learning.
 In addition, see your program page for additional requirements specific to your program.
 Your device must have a screen size of at least 13 inches to support viewing and functionality.

 What if my internet connection is below the minimum requirements?

-- RDC has an Online Success Toolkit that supports students with the unique challenge of learning online.
+- Red Deer Polytechnic has an Online Success Toolkit that supports students with the unique challenge of learning online.
 It offers resources, how-to guides, activities and ideas that will promote your success as online learners.
 You can access it in under the “My Organizations” box on the myRDC tab.